sebastianhuus/youtube-remove-watched-button/README.md

 # **nah**

-Tell Youtube in one-click this video is not interesting.
+Tell Youtube in one click this video or channel is not interesting.

 [Install for Firefox](https://addons.mozilla.org/en-US/firefox/addon/youtube-not-interested-button/)